Background Knowledge Probe in Large Courses (online)

 - Resources for student access to computers

-The following workflow is meant as guidance for how you can facilitate a Background Knowledge Probe learning activity in large courses within a remote learning environment.
+The following workflow is meant as guidance for how you can facilitate a Background Knowledge Probe learning activity in large courses within an online learning environment.

 - Focus questions on specific information or concepts students will need to know to succeed in subsequent assignments.